c-sanders/BoostAndQtThreads/README.md

 This rule is both shorter and simpler - and it doesn't need to copy the resulting file.

-The trouble however, is that the GNU Autotools will complain when they see a pattern rule.
-In response to seeing one, the Autotools will generate a message which is similar to the following;
+The trouble however, is that the GNU Autotools might complain when they come across a pattern rule while processing a `Makefile.am`.
+In response to seeing one, the Autotools might generate a message which is similar to the following;

 	automake: warnings are treated as errors
 	src/Makefile.am:xxx: warning: '%'-style pattern rules are a GNU make extension
 	autoreconf: automake failed with exit status: 1

+It is stated that the GNU Autotools might generate a message similar to this.
+The 'might' is used, because it depends upon how the `AM_INIT_AUTOMAKE` macro is invoked from within a GNU Autotools project's `configure.ac` file.